karltongaskin/heatmaps/README.md

 # Heatmaps: Changes in SV Composition and Dynamics over Age and in Synucleinopathies

-Welcome to the `heatmaps` repository, which hosts interactive heatmap HTML files associated with the proteomics and lipidomics paper titled "Changes in SV Composition and Dynamics over Age and in Synucleinopathies."
+Welcome to the `heatmaps` repository, which hosts interactive heatmap HTML files associated with the paper titled "Changes in SV Composition and Dynamics over Age and in Synucleinopathies."

 ## Instructions